-These Mini Dutch Pancakes are not only delicious, they are easier to make than regular pancakes!
+These Mini Dutch Pancakes with Warm Blueberry Sauce are not only delicious, they are easier to make than regular pancakes!
 Served with a warm blueberry sauce, they are a special and easy breakfast treat.

 I have been wanting to make mini Dutch pancakes ever since I made my first Dutch baby.
 It was just one of those ideas that was always in the back of my mind to do someday.
 Well "someday" has arrived and I am so in love with these little beauties.
 Puffy and custardy, mini size and swimming in a warm blueberry sauce, they are pretty much perfection.